m0namon/cookies/recipe.md

  * Preheat oven to 375 degrees Fahrenheit.

- * Blend Crisco, sugars, eggs, and vanilla in a large bowl?
+ * Blend Crisco, sugars, eggs, and vanilla in a large bowl.

  * Sift dry ingredients and bland them into the main bowl.